ozdemirht/py_claude_prompt_eng/Readme.md

 because variations in output specification is low and task specific while user provides the user inputs to the prompt under test.

+- mutation: rewrite the content in persona/instruction/guidelines with temperature (simulated annealing)
+- crossover: apply crossover at sub-structure boundaries.

 References
 ----------
 1. [Anthrophic Building with the Claude API course](https://anthropic.skilljar.com/claude-with-the-anthropic-api/)